 I do think that slow steady state cardio (i.e jogging or running for hours) can have its time and place in training in some situations.
 However, if weight loss and body toning is your goal, spending hours on a treadmill may not be the wisest investment.

+What about slow steady cardio?
 How many hours have you spent walking/running on a treadmill?
-Were you successful in your endeavors?